yairgil/Docker-Provider/README.md

 bash ~/Docker-Provider/scripts/build/install-build-pre-requisites.sh
 ```
 2. Verify python, docker and golang installed properly and also PATH and GOBIN environment variables set with go path.
-   For some reason go env not set, run the following commands to set them
+   For some reason go env not set by install-build-pre-requisites.sh script, run the following commands to set them
    ```
    export PATH=$PATH:/usr/local/go/bin
    export GOBIN=/usr/local/go/bin